Watts-College/crj-507-spring-2024/schedule.md

 ## Final Project: Network Report

 The final project will use all of the information you have learned in this course to create a report on a network.
-For the final project, you will use data from the Phoenix Open Data Portal.
+For the final project, you will use data from the City of Phoenix [Open Data Portal](https://www.phoenixopendata.com/).
 Specifically, you will use co-arrest data.
 These data represent incidents where individuals were arrested together.

 For the final project, imagine that you work for a police department and your supervisor has asked you to create a report on co-offending networks.

-<a class="uk-button uk-button-default" onclick="window.open('../labs/final-project-assignment.html')">Final Project Instructions</a>
+<a class="uk-button uk-button-default" onclick="window.open('../labs/final-project-instructions.html')">Final Project Instructions</a>

 Download the recommended template for your final project with the below link.